 You can choose to perform a complete backup of all of the information stored on your Mac or can be selective and only choose certain files that you want to store.
-Time Machine and other backup programs will allow you to pick and choose the files you want to keep easily.
+Time Machine and other backup disk programs will allow you to pick and choose the files you want to keep easily.

 Step 2.
 Reset Your MacBook

 A factory reset is more complicated than a simple reset and there are a few more steps to the process.

 Next, go to the Apple menu in the top left corner of your screen and click restart.
 While your computer is restarting and you see the black screen with the white Apple logo, hold down the Command button and R on the keypad at the same time.
 This will open the Disk Utility window and allow you to erase all of the information.

 From here, click on Disk Utility and then Continue.
 Choose your hard drive from the options available and click Erase.
-After you erase all of the information on your computer, you’ll need to reinstall the operating system.
+After you erase all of the information on your computer, you’ll need to reinstall the operating system through system preferences.
 Click on Disk Utility again and then on Reinstall macOS.

 Step 3.
 Restore Data to Your Mac

-After you have performed this factory reset, you can then restore your data back to the computer.
+After you have performed this factory reset, you can then restore your data back to your MacBook Pro M1, M2 computer.
 Simply plug your external drive where you saved your data into your MacBook Pro.

 Once connected, open the Finder, click Applications, click Utilities, click Migration Assistant, and click continue.
 This window will now show up on your screen: